Interviews help you learn more about users, how they use a service and what they need from it.

 Recruit research participants

 There are different ways to find people to participate in user research.
-These people should be current or likely users of the service you’re researching.
+Include current and future users of the service you’re researching.

-Plan for any incentives you’ll pay to the participants.
+- plan any incentives you’ll pay to the participants

 Prepare consent forms

 Before your interview goes ahead, make sure you have informed consent from the participants

 Think about whether you need to record the session.
 If you do, make sure the consent forms cover the recording.

 Plan your interview structure ahead of time and create a discussion guide to help you and other interviewers stay on track.
 This will help you and other interviews collect comparable information.
 Don't follow the discussion guide word for word, instead use it as a guide to stay on topic.